-GPS data were processed by RSD personnel to yield precise camera positions in order to provide a control network necessary for aerotriangulation.
-One CORS station (VNCO) and one UNAVCO station were processed using the NGS Online Processing User Service (OPUS) to compute fixed baseline solutions for these stations so they could serve as base stations during GPS processing.
-Airborne kinematic data was processed using Applanix POSPAC (ver.
-4.4) software in November 2010.
+GPS data were processed by Remote Sensing Division (RSD) personnel to yield precise camera positions in order to provide a control network necessary for aerotriangulation.
+Two CORS stations and one UNAVCO station were processed using the NGS Online Processing User Service (OPUS) software to compute fixed baseline solutions for these stations so they could be used as base stations during GPS processing.
+The airborne kinematic data was processed using Applanix POSPAC (ver.
+4.4) software in June 2009.